TBMoonwalker/3cqsbot/README.md

     - Ubuntu
 - Windows
     - untested (please let me know if it works)
+- Docker

 ## Installation
 ### Python modules
 pip3 install requirements.txt

 # Configuration (config.ini)
-First of all, the value type doesn't matter, because Pythons configparser is taking care of the types.
+Copy the `config.ini.example` to `config.ini` and change your settings regarding the available settings below.
+The value type doesn't matter, because Pythons configparser is taking care of the types.
 So you don't need '' or "" around the values.

 ## Telegram
 Name | Type | Mandatory | Values(default) | Description